-In the reporting phase, if the report is needed(see 9.4.2.324 (DMG Sensing Measurement Setup element)), the sensing responder shall send a DMG Sensing Measurement Report frame to the initiator no later than SIFS time after the last Monostatic PPDU.
+In the reporting phase, the sensing responder shall send a DMG Sensing Measurement Report frame to the initiator no later than SIFS time after the last Monostatic PPDU.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Setup Response frame.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN subfield equals i-1.

 The sensing initiator shall interact with the next sensing responder no later than SIFS time after the DMG Sensing Measurement Report frame of the current sensing responder.